wbrowar/new-wb/README.md

 | `--verbose` | *false* | Displays command confirmations and extra command line output. |

 ## Contributing
-To test locally, remove any existing versions of `new-wb`, clone this repo, and run this command:
+To test locally clone this repo, `cd` into it and run this command:

 ```
-npm uninstall -g new-wb && npm install -g PATH_TO_LOCAL
+npm uninstall -g new-wb && npm install -g
 ```